Oral Health

 Apple cider vinegar contains acid, which can wear away tooth enamel.
 This leaves your teeth more susceptible to decay and cavities.

-While the acid in apple cider vinegar can break down plaque or other substances stuck to the teeth, this method is not recommended.
+While the acid in apple cider vinegar can break down plaque or other substances stuck to the teeth, dental professionals do not recommend this method.

 Baking Soda-Hydrogen Peroxide Paste